Math Day 2019 - January 26, 2019

 Acknowledgments

-Math Day is organized by Tomas Schonbek, Emily Cimillo, Sonia Kimbrough, Maria Provost, and Eda Kuluslu.
-The competition problems are prepared by math faculty, including Xiao-Dong Zhang, and Tomas Schonbek.
-Moreover, Math Day would not be possible without the enthusiastic and indispensable support received from the Charles E. Schmidt College of Science, the Center for Cryptology and Information Security, the staff, faculty, and students of the Department of Mathematical Sciences, and last, but definitely not least, from all the hard working high school mathematics teachers in Broward, Palm Beach, Dade, and Martin counties.
+This year, Math Day will be organized by Dr. Veronika Kuchta, Emily Cimillo, Maria Provost, and Arjun Ravichetti.
+Dr. Tomas Schonbek retired in December 2024 and has passed the torch to Dr. Veronika Kuchta to continue our Math Day tradition.
+The competition problems are prepared by math faculty.
+Moreover, Math Day would not be possible without the enthusiastic and indispensable support received from the Charles E. Schmidt College of Science, the Center for Cryptology and Information Security, the staff, faculty, and students of the Department of Mathematics and Statistics, and last, but definitely not least, from all the hard working high school mathematics teachers in Broward, Palm Beach, Dade, and Martin counties.